 5. Kinesis Yoga Knee Pad

-With a length of 12.2 inches and width of 24 inches, Kinesis is probably one of the few large yoga knee pads on the market today.
+With a length of 12.2 inches and a width of 24 inches, Kinesis is probably one of the few large yoga knee pads on the market today.
 It’s 25 mm thick, so you can imagine how comfortable it will be to your joints.
 It’s a nice fit for your standard-sized yoga mat.

 This Kinesis cushion is made from an environment-friendly NBR foam material.
 It’s free from any harmful chemicals like PVC.
 Best of all, its updated version is Velcro-free and comes with a breathable mesh bag for easy transport and storage.